-In addition, the Jade agent platform provides a GUI for the remote management, monitoring and controlling of the status of agents, allowing, for example, to stop and restart agents.
+In addition, the Jade agent platform provides a GUI for the remote management, monitoring and controlling of the status of agents, allowing.
+For example, to stop and restart agents.
 The GUI allows also creating and starting the execution of an agent on a remote host, provided that an agent container is already running.

 On the other hand, Zeus provides a host of visual editors which an agent developer uses to specify the information required to define a Zeus agent.
 All the editors essentially facilitate the identification and description of a set of agents, selecting agent functionality and inputting task and domain-related data.
-Hence, the output of the Zeus tool-kit is then a logical description of a set of agents and a set of tasks to be carried out in a domain, together with executable code for each agent and stubs for executable code for each task.
+Hence, the output of the Zeus tool-kit is a logical description of a set of agents and a set of tasks to be carried out in a domain, together with executable code for each agent and stubs for executable code for each task.
 Moreover, Zeus has comprehensive facilities to analysis, visualize and debug multi agent systems.

 Comparison of implementation of a simple scenario (i.e. Service Implementation, Service Registration, and Service Discovery)